DavidBelicza/TextRank/README.md

 ### Adding text continuously

-It is possibe to add more text after another texts already have been added.
-The Ranking function can merge these multiple texts and it can recalculate the weights and all related data.
+It is possible to add more text after other texts have already been added.
+The Ranking function can merge these texts and recalculate the weights and related data.

 ```go
 package main